wandb/weave/docs/docs/reference/gen_notebooks/leaderboard_quickstart.md

 ## Step 3: Create a simple Evaluation

-Next we define a simple evaliation using our fake data and scoring functions.
+Next, define an Evaluation using the fake zip code data and the 3 scoring functions.

 ```python
 rows = generate_dataset_rows()